kylegilman/video-embed-thumbnail-generator/readme.txt

 * Updated Video.js to version 4.11.2
 * Fixed bug that added bad content to Open Graph video tag when other shortcodes were found before KGVID in the post.
 * Fixed bug that wrote multiple unnecessary meta entries to the database when image attachments were updated.
+* Fixed bug that disabled "Choose from Library" buttons in Firefox.
 * Fixed bug that incorrectly resized videos embedded through iframe.
 * Fixed number formatting of video play counter.
 * Fixed encode queue text indent bug.